A Projective Algebra for Ansatz: Resolving Wigner's Puzzle and the Existence of External Realms: Evidence for universes

 Therefore, the form of $\Z_I$ is now known:

-In words, what has been discovered is that the Ansatz of $I$-extantness is equivalent to the Ansatz in the statement `the $I$-extantness of $c_I$ is related to existence'.
-That is, the operation associated with, say, `it is $I$-extant' ($\PP\circ\A_I(w)$), when applied twice, forms the statement `its $I$-extantness is related to existence' ($\PP\A_I\circ\PP\A_I(w)$); and it is the \emph{same operation}.
-This needn't be the case in general, and so it is a nontrivial result that
+In words, what has been discovered is that the \textit{Ansatz} of $I$-extantness is equivalent to the \textit{Ansatz} in the statement `the $I$-extantness of $c_I$ is related to existence'.
+That is, the operation associated with the statement: `it is $I$-extant' ($\PP\circ\A_I(w)$), when applied twice, forms the statement `its $I$-extantness is related to existence' ($\PP\A_I\circ\PP\A_I(w)$); and it is the \emph{same operation}.
+This need not be the case in general, and so it is a nontrivial result that:

 Note that Eq.~(\ref{eq:ZIthm}), in this case, is not a definition, but a \emph{theorem}, to be known as the \emph{correspondence corollary} to the relating theorem.